RekoSK/DIY-Chessclock/README.md

 # DIY Chessclock
- My homemade chessclock, which I created for fun.
+ My homemade chessclock for RP2040 (coded in circuitpython), which I created for fun.
 Code is kinda messy, cuz I never thinked that I will publish it, but my plans changed because I joined to the [summer of making contest](https://summer.hackclub.com/).

 ### Anyways, this code features:
 - Fully functional chess clock :D